 DIV rendering bug in MSN for Mac OS X

-positioned div on the left side.
+This is statically positioned div.
+It needs more text so that the relatively positioned containing DIV is longer than the absolutely positioned div on the left side.
 How much text will I need?
-It's hard to
+It's hard to tell.
+There, that should be enough.

 This is the absolutely positioned div